 A bone marrow biopsy is considered a safe procedure with minimal risks.
 Complications are rare.
 In some instances, there may some discomfort or pain at the biopsy site for 1-2 days.
 In rare cases, infection or bleeding can occur.

-If your child is sedated, there's a slight chance of reaction to the medication such as allergic reaction, or slowed breathing due to the medications.
+If you're sedated, there's a slight chance of reaction to the medication (for example, an allergic reaction), or slowed breathing due to the medications.
 If there are any problems with the sedation, the medical staff will treat them right away.

 If You Have Questions

-If you have questions about the bone marrow aspiration and biopsy, you can speak with your nurse or doctor before the procedure.
+If you have questions about the bone marrow aspiration and biopsy, speak with your doctor or nurse before the procedure.